What if I told you that every year can be better than the last?

 Once you have taken inventory from the last year, it’s time to move on to step two!

 - Why Self Reflection Is Important (blog post)

 2. Write down big visions for your life

-Examples of big visions you want for your life are:
+Examples of big visions you want for your life overall and in each of the 8 life categories are: